Introduction

 The postcard packet was posted on 20th December 1941 from Harbin to Japan.
 It has a military handstamp and may have been checked by censors.

-Registered Cover to the USA
+Two Registered Covers to the USA

 This is a registered cover posted by John Sweet in Harbin on 1st April 1941 to The International Legion PO Box in Seattle USA.
 On 3rd April 1941 this cover passed through the main post office in Mukden.
 In Mukden the "Harbin 788" registration number was changed to "Moukden a.604" (common practice) and the letter then travelled via Japan arriving in San Pedro, California on 23rd April 1941 as shown by the arrival postmark.